-- 6 months and 13 days from the first day of the accounting period; - 3 months after the first instalment; - 3 months after the second instalment; and - 3 months and 14 days from the last day of the accounting period.
+- 6 months and 13 days from the first day of the accounting period; - · 3 months after the first instalment; - · 3 months after the second instalment; and - 3 months and 14 days from the last day of the accounting period.

 Large companies are not required to make instalment payments in the first year in which the £1.5 million threshold is reached unless their profits exceed £10 million.
-The £10 million threshold is also reduced pro rata for the number of associated companies (or '51% related group companies' for accounting periods commencing prior to 1 April 2023) and for accounting periods of less than 12 months.
+The £10 million threshold is also reduced pro rata for the number of 'associated companies' and for accounting periods of less than 12 months.

 Very large companies are broadly those with annual taxable profits of £20 million or more and a corporation tax liability in excess of £10,000 for a 12-month accounting period.
-As above, where a company is a member of a group, the £20 million threshold is divided by the number of associated companies (or '51% related group companies' for accounting periods commencing prior to 1 April 2023) in the group.
+As above, where a company is a member of a group, the £20 million threshold is divided by the number of 'associated companies' in the group.
 The £20 million and £10,000 limits are also reduced proportionately for shorter accounting periods.